Skip to aside Skip to content Skip to footer

 DMP needs

 Depending on the field of research and the needs of the project, the DMP may take different forms.
-A DMP for a straightforward project with few participants and limited data volume will look different from a DMP for a complex international consortium project that will produce terabytes of data.
-A DMP for a project that analyses literature sources will look different from a project that creates many different types of data from patient samples.
-The project aims to address these - partially opposing - ‘DMP cornerstones’, as illustrated below.
+Complexity of the research question, number of data types, data volume, legal and ethical aspects to consider and number of project partners will reflect in the DMP.
+A DMP for a straightforward project with few participants and limited data volume will look very different from a DMP for a complex international consortium project that will produce terabytes of data, and a DMP for a project in theoretical mathematics will look different from a project that creates many different types of data from patient samples.
+As illustrated below, these ‘DMP cornerstones’ are partially opposing.

-Hexagon illustrating different DMP needs with characteristics written at each corner and arrows pointing to writing 'DMP needs' in the middle.
+Polygon illustrating different DMP needs with characteristics written at each corner and arrows pointing to writing 'DMP needs' in the middle.

 Expectations of DMP stakeholders

-When mapping stakeholders, it became evident that they have distinct expectations towards DMPs.
+When mapping stakeholders, it became evident that different stakeholders can have distinct expectations towards DMPs.
 The motivations for requesting DMP can be promotion of practices, getting an overview of project outputs, ensuring that guidelines are followed, or reusing information from the DMP in seamless integrations.
 There is still development potential for the latter two.
 The figure below illustrates which expectations and motivations appear to be prominent for selected stakeholders.
 This does not imply that other perspectives cannot be important for the different stakeholders, yet highlighting that they have divergent perspectives on the application of DMPs.

 9-pointed star labelled 'DMP expecations' with expecation written at each point.
 Below, star-figures with colored points and without labels indicate which expectations are most relevant to selected stakeholders.